VegardMatthey/shell-scripts/README.md

 Configuration
 -------------
-sb scripts are meant to be used together with dwm and the split-status patch.
-But can also be used as a normal shell script.
+The scripts with the prefix sb are meant to be used together with dwm and the split-status patch.
+However they can also be used as a normal shell script.